slu-soc5050/syllabus/docs/grading.md

 Lab exercises will be completed in small workgroups, though each student is expected to turn in the required deliverables.
 We will assign students to workgroups and may shuffle their composition over the course of the semester.
 Completing a lab entails not just successfully submitting the required deliverables but also actively contributing to the group discussions that help to produce them.

 There will be a total of fifteen lab exercises over the course of the semester, each of which is worth 10 points (1.5% of your final grade).
 Lab exercises are graded using the “check” grading system.
-Since replication files are posted, feedback for labs is not generally returned and we will only respond with the number of points awarded if you do not earn full credit.
+Since replication files are posted, feedback for labs is not generally returned and I will only respond with the number of points awarded if you do not earn full credit.

 ### Problem Sets